Causes Of Secondary Infertility In Males

 Use of drugs: Some antibiotics and a few medications used to treat high blood pressure for example can affect sperm count and quality.
 Also, chemotherapy or radiotherapy used for most cancers will decrease the sperm count and quality.

-Use of commercial sexual lubricant: These non-toxic, natural lubricants including peanut, safflower and vegetable oils and petroleum jellies are toxic to sperms and hence decrease fertility.
+Use of commercial sexual lubricant: These non-toxic, natural lubricants including peanut, sunflower and vegetable oils and petroleum jellies are toxic to sperms and hence decrease fertility.

 Exposure to chemicals: Pesticides, lead, industrial chemicals and excessive heat or cold can impact a man's fertility.
 In the world we live in, we are unwittingly exposed to toxins every day.
 But some toxins are even more damaging than others.
 Lead-laden products, pesticides, harmful chemicals and radiation are vicious for sperm.